 There can be no doubt that the weight of Headship can at times feel like an incredibly heavy load.
 Which is why we must find ways to alleviate this burden and make it feel lighter to carry.

-Whether it’s conferences, networks, action learning groups or peer to peer support; all should be seen as potential ways for helping Heads to support one another and overcome the loneliness of leading from the top.
+Whether it’s conferences, networks, action learning groups or peer to peer support; all should be seen as potential ways for helping Heads to get the support they need and overcome the loneliness of leading from the top.

 If you are a Head it is understandably difficult to share ‘fully’ with staff.
 There is always the risk of crossing professional boundaries.
 Friends and family might offer a listening ear, but again it isn’t easy.
 Unless they have walked in your shoes, no-one ever really understands what you are going through.

 However, I know from my own experience as a Headteacher and now as an Executive coach that personalised support is vital, if leaders are to keep their hope alive and stay connected to their vision, passion and purpose.

 That’s why I offer free Coaching calls to give senior leaders a chance to: